 - other deportable offenses, such as drug crimes, gun crimes and domestic violence crimes

-That is why it is vital for non-citizens to retain legal counsel as early as possible after arrest.
-The attorney may be able to get the charges dismissed or reduced to a non-deportable offense.
+That is why it is vital to retain legal counsel as early as possible after your arrest.
+An attorney may be able to get your charges dismissed or reduced to a non-deportable offense.

-But even immigrants who have already been found guilty of a deportable crime may still be able to remain in the U.S. They could be eligible to get their judgments vacated through such post-conviction relief measures as:
+Even if you have already been found guilty of a deportable crime, you still may be able to remain in the U.S. You could be eligible to get your judgments vacated through such post-conviction relief measures as:

 - 35(c) motion,